2020 and 2021 NIHR IAT Priority Research Themes

 Older People and Complex Health Needs

-This theme would include research that helps to understand and manage multimorbidity, highlighted by the "Futures of Health Report" as a major and growing health challenge in areas such as the ageing population and chronic disease.
+This theme would include research that helps to understand and manage multimorbidity, highlighted by the "RAND Future of Health Report" as a major and growing health challenge in areas such as the ageing population and chronic disease.

 ACFs and CLs appointed to these theme posts could be held in, e.g. geriatric medicine, or in a GMC speciality where age-related or chronic disease morbidity represents a critical component e.g. diabetes, cardiology, general practice, orthopaedic surgery, etc.